 52 PARINDEY FELLOWSHIP

-The 52 Parindey Fellowship is an 18 weeks long programme for youth exploring alternative livelihood paths and dreaming of a sustainable, equitable, and just world.
+The 52 Parindey Fellowship is a 6 months long programme for youth exploring alternative livelihood paths and dreaming of a sustainable, equitable, and just world.
 It is a leadership journey designed and co-created by the fellows and Travellers’ University.

-The fellowship envisions to educate youth about the various alternative livelihoods (Alivelihoods) by documenting best practices, sharing pathways to pursue them, providing access to a network of mentors, and creating a space for dialogue among the masses.
+The fellowship envisions to educate youth about the various Alivelihoods by documenting best practices, sharing pathways to pursue them, providing access to a network of mentors, and creating a space for dialogue among the masses.

 Our world, as we see it, is changing at a rapid pace.
 We are in the middle of a climate crisis.
 Thousands of species of flora and fauna are on the verge of extinction.
 Economic inequality has never been higher than now in the whole history of humanity.
 This digital age and the advancement of technology are offering both complex challenges as well as unique opportunities to reimagine a better world for all beings and act towards it.

 In this time of change we need people who are courageous, creative, cognizant, and not afraid to make mistakes.
 We need youth with the knowledge, skills, and mindset to navigate through these most pressing problems to bring a positive change.
 And a growing number of youth are looking for livelihood opportunities which are both personally fulfilling and that can address the plural crises observed in the world today.
 They feel responsible not just for themselves, but also for the entire ecosystem they are part of, and dream to have a healthy and sustainable relationship with the rest of nature.